 Whichever pricing model you use, remember to factor in other costs, such as taxes and additional fees, as well as any discounts or incentives that may be relevant.

-If you’re unsure what to charge, it’s always better to ask your client directly, but be prepared to clarify your process.
+If you’re unsure what to charge, asking your client directly is always better, but be prepared to clarify your process.
 This is a great opportunity to explain how you expect the project to unfold and what you can accomplish in an hour or agreed timeframe.

 This will help your client understand where their money is going.

 Most newbies and even experienced virtual service providers confuse the two.
 For example, if you meet a beginner and ask how they charge their services, they will innocently mention retainer or packages.
 You’ll be lucky to get them to differentiate which is which and what each of them does.